AnthonyEdmonds/laravel-find/README.md

 A Laravel FormRequest is provided for convenience called `FindRequest`.

-Simple use it on the controller methods for handling searches:
+Simply use it on controller methods for handling searches:

 ```php
 public function results(FindRequest $request): View